hiibolt/niu-metis-documentation/src/chapter_3_3.md

-# Creating your Own Docker Base Images
+# 3.3.
+Creating your Own Docker Base Images

-Unlike previous chapters, this will not have an example project, and will instead be more free-form to act as a basepoint for your own research.
+Unlike previous chapters, this will not have an example project, and will instead be more free-form to act as a basepoint for your own research!

-In this chapter, we will instead discuss some possible venues for where to learn Dockerfile syntax, building images, and running them on Metis.
+We will discuss some possible venues from where to learn Dockerfile syntax, building images, and running them on Metis to create a solution that fits your quota.

+## Goals
+* Look at some examples of a `Dockerfile`
+* Get a rough idea for how to write your own `Dockerfile`
+* Get a rough idea on resources about publishing yor own Docker Images

 ## What Actually Is a Docker Image?
 In the past, we've only used images from the [Docker Hub](https://hub.docker.com).
 But how are those images created?